 Program Delivery: On-campus

-Typically, students tailor their schedules according to their future career paths, which generally fall into three categories: graduate studies, a career applying principles of psychology to human problems or a career in a non-related field.
+Typically, Psychology students tailor their coursework according to their future career paths, which generally fall into three categories: graduate studies, a career applying principles of psychology to human problems or a career in a non-related field.

-The Department of Psychology also offers a Behavior Analysis Certificate Program.
+In addition to BA and BS degrees, the Department of Psychology offers a Behavior Analysis Certificate Program.
 The certificate may be particularly valuable if you're interested in special education, drug and addiction research, animal training, impulsivity, promoting health, physical rehabilitation and muscle dynamics, or human or animal behavior.

 Admissions Requirements